martinschatz-cz/SciCount/README.md

 # SciCount
 SciCount is tool focused on counting and classifying of objects in image-like data and scientific images, with training and example datasets.
+In it core it is YOLO V5 made by [Ultralytics](https://github.com/ultralytics/yolov5) (authored by [Glenn Jocher](https://www.linkedin.com/in/glenn-jocher/)), without which it would be impossible to apply our approaches on scientific data.

 ## Motivation